A Treatment Option For Metastatic Colorectal Cancer Patients With BRAFV600E Mutation In Singapore

 BRAFTOVI in combination with cetuximab has been included on MOH CDL, for patients with BRAFV600E-mutant metastatic colorectal cancer who have received prior systemic therapy.
 Singaporeans & Permanent Residents can claim using MediShield Life and withdraw from MediSave from their CPF accounts.

-SINGAPORE - Media OutReach Newswire - 18 December 2023 - Pierre Fabre Singapore receives approval from the Ministry of Health ("MOH"), Singapore, for the listing of BRAFTOVI on the Cancer Drug List ("CDL").1 (C) Pierre Fabre
+SINGAPORE - Media OutReach Newswire - 18 December 2023 - Pierre Fabre Singapore receives approval from the Ministry of Health ('MOH'), Singapore, for the listing of BRAFTOVI on the Cancer Drug List ('CDL').1

 BRAFTOVI (encorafenib) is an oral small-molecule BRAF kinase inhibitor that targets a key enzyme in the MAPK signalling pathway (RAS-RAF-MEK-ERK).
 Inappropriate activation of proteins in this pathway has been shown to occur in many cancers, including melanoma and colorectal cancer.